Carlo Azeglio Ciampi: Education

-Ciampi was born in Livorno.
+Ciampi was born in Livorno to Pietro Ciampi, an optician, and his wife, Marie (née Masino).
 He received a B.A. in ancient Greek literature and classical philology in 1941 from the Scuola Normale Superiore di Pisa, one of the country's most prestigious universities, defending a thesis, entitled Favorino d'Arelate e la consolazione Περὶ φυγῆς, under the direction of the Hellenist Augusto Mancini.
-Then he was called to military duty in Albania as a lieutenant.
+He had also studied literature in Leipzig University from 1940-1941 and would receive an honorary doctorate from Leipzig University in 2001.
+In 1941, he was called to military duty in Albania as a lieutenant.
 On 8 September 1943, on the date of the armistice with the Allies, he refused to remain in the Fascist Italian Social Republic, and took refuge in Abruzzo, in Scanno.
 He subsequently managed to pass the lines and reach Bari, where he joined the Partito d'Azione and thus the Italian resistance movement.
 In 1946 he married Franca Pilla.
 That same year, he obtained a B.A. in law from the University of Pisa and began working at the Banca d'Italia.
 He also joined the CGIL (Trade Union), which he left in 1980.